karollynecosta/aws_solutions_architect-associate/README.md

 ```
 Managed NFS (network file system) that can be mouted on many Ec2
 Works with EC2 in multi-AZ
+is one storage solution that provides a file system interface
 Highly available, scalable, expensive (3x gp2), pay per use, no capacity planning!
 Use case: content management we serving, data sharing, Wordpress
 		  use NFSc4 protocol